rideliner/dotfiles-old/modules.md

 ### Dependencies

-Modules are loaded in the order that they are specified in the .dot file.
+Modules are loaded in the order that they are specified in the .dot.conf file.
 Any dependencies are loaded immediately prior to the first module in the list that depends on it.

 Prerequisites will be recursively checked.
 NOTE: This could make a dependency be loaded earlier than expected.